FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/Security_best_practices.md

 The product is delivered with the following default users:

 -   User: admin
 -   Password: can be chosen at install time.
-If none provided default password is <span class="code">admin</span>
+If none provided default password is `admin`

 Your first task after login with this user must be to create your own administrator account and to delete the default one, or at least to change this administrator password.